BillSchofield/TDDWorkshop/README.md

 Alternate player turns until the board is filled.
 Draw the board once it is full and display the message, “Game is a draw”.

 ### Win by Filling a Row
-After each move, if that player has three in a row horizontally, end the game and display the message, “Player <#> Wins!”.
+After each move, if that player has three in a row horizontally, end the game and display the message, “<First, Second> Player Wins!”.

 ### Win by Filling a Column
-After each move, if that player has three in a row vertically, end the game and display the message, “Player <#> Wins!”.
+After each move, if that player has three in a row vertically, end the game and display the message, “<First, Second> Player Wins!”.

 ### Win by Filling a Diagonal
-After each move, if that player has three in a row diagonally, end the game and display the message, “Player <#> Wins!”.
+After each move, if that player has three in a row diagonally, end the game and display the message, “<First, Second> Player Wins!”.

 # Workshop
 We implement these stories, in-order, one at a time, using London School TDD.
 The facilitator codes, while the attendees act in the navigator pair programming role.
 The facilator guides the process and calls out important concepts.